c-h-o-n/tendo-client/README.md

 # tendo

 Client application
-In this react-native mobile application you can search teams, challanges, players, tournaments.
+In this react-native mobile application you can search teams, challenges, players, tournaments.

 ## Design system basics